By HANNAH DREIER Associated Press

-LAS VEGAS (AP) -- Sports fans bet a record $98.9 million at Nevada casinos on the Super Bowl, the Nevada Gaming Control Board said Monday.
+LAS VEGAS – Sports fans bet a record $98.9 million at Nevada casinos on the Super Bowl.

-Unaudited tallies show 183 sports books made $7.2 million on the football action.
+The Gaming Control Board says unaudited tallies show 183 sports books made $7.2 million on the action.
 The San Francisco 49ers started out as a 5-point favorite but the Baltimore Ravens won 34-31.

-Odds makers say California fans drove the unprecedented handle, flooding Las Vegas and the Lake Tahoe area with wagers on the hometown team, which hadn't been in the Super Bowl since 1995.
+Odds makers say California fans drove the unprecedented handle, flooding Las Vegas and northern Nevada with wagers on the hometown team.
+The 49ers hadn’t been in a Super Bowl since 1995.

-The previous record was set in 2006, when gamblers wagered $94.5 million on the Super Bowl between the Seattle Seahawks and the Pittsburgh Steelers.
+The previous Nevada record was set in 2006, when gamblers wagered $94.5 million.

-Book makers said they took a beating this year on proposition bets, including a long-shot on whether there would be a safety.
-Ravens punter Sam Koch took a safety for the final score with 4 seconds left.
+Casinos say they lost big on proposition bets, including a long-shot on whether there would be a safety.